MicrosoftDocs/memdocs/memdocs/intune/user-help/allow-wi-fi-control-android.md

 # Allow Company Portal to control Wi-Fi

-The Intune Company Portal app requires user permission to control Wi-Fi on certain devices enrolling for work or school. *Wi-fi control* enables Company Portal to receive Wi-Fi network configurations from Microsoft Intune.
+The Intune Company Portal app needs user permission to control Wi-Fi on certain devices enrolling for work or school. *Wi-fi control* enables Company Portal to receive Wi-Fi network configurations from Microsoft Intune.

+Company Portal prompts for permission during enrollment.
 If you don't give Wi-Fi control to Company Portal, it could prevent you from connecting to your organization's Wi-Fi network.

-Wi-Fi control is needed on devices:
+Wi-Fi control is needed on devices that meet the following criteria:

 * Running Android version 10 or later and
 * Enrolling or already enrolled in Intune using Android device administrator

-Company Portal prompts for permission during enrollment.

 ## Edit Wi-Fi control